dfds/roadmap/RFCs/RFC 001 API Standards 1.0.md

 ### API authentication

-While we are not generally ready to standardize on authentication yet, it is very common to need at least some basic API security.
+While we are not generally ready to standardise on authentication yet, it is very common to need at least some basic API security.
 Having even a basic API key mechanism in place gives a lot of flexibility in case of emergencies such as attacks, need for more finely grained rate-limiting, or auditing.

 If the service does have API key type authentication, it must follow these rules: